mwira/SEBC/exit-test/exit-test.md

     * The command and output from the CM API call `../api/v11/clusters/<githubName>/services`
 * Install the Hive sample data using Hue (IMPORTANT: You should use only this dataset for Challenge 6)
     * Copy a Hue screen that shows the tables are loaded to `challenges/labs/3_hue_hive.png`
+* Add the output of the following to `3_deploymentjson.md`
+    * The command and output from the CM API call `../api/v14/cm/deployment`
 * Push this work to GitHub and label the Issue `review`
 * Assign the issue to the instructor